natverse/natverse_hugo/content/help/index.md

 * If you found a relevant thread on the [nat-user google group](https://groups.google.com/forum/#!forum/nat-user): please reply to that.
-* If you found a GitHub issue: please reply to that with more details (you'll need to a GitHub login) or just _like_ it to let us know you're having trouble too.
+* If you found a GitHub issue: please reply to that with more details (you'll need a GitHub login) or just _like_ it to let us know you're having trouble too.
 * If you're not sure:
   ask a new question on the [nat-user google group](https://groups.google.com/forum/#!forum/nat-user) linking to what you have found.